A part of the series The Dolphin (15) , and the subject area Literature (English Language)

 With contributions by

-John Agard Frank Birbalsingh, David Dabydeen, Chitra Fernando, Zeny Giles, Sneja Gunew, Claire Harris, Aritha van Herk, Antigone Kefala, Sue Kucharova, Peter Lyssiotis, Zia Mohyeddin, Peter Nobel, Kirsten Holst Petersen, Connie Relsted, Salman Rushdie, Anna Rutherford, Philip Salom, Sam Selvon, Vilma Siriannni og Ania Walwicz
+John Agard, Frank Birbalsingh, David Dabydeen, Chitra Fernando, Zeny Giles, Sneja Gunew, Claire Harris, Aritha van Herk, Antigone Kefala, Sue Kucharova, Peter Lyssiotis, Zia Mohyeddin, Peter Nobel, Kirsten Holst Petersen, Connie Relsted, Salman Rushdie, Anna Rutherford, Philip Salom, Sam Selvon, Vilma Siriannni and Ania Walwicz

 More about the book